 - REST for 10 minutes.

-- WHISK and it is ready to use.
+- WHISK, and it is ready to use.

 How do you make buttermilk with yogurt?

 - MIX ¾ cup yogurt + ¼ cup milk.
-(A nut yogurt and nut milk will work also.)
+(Nut or soy yogurt will work also.)

-- WHISK very well to remove all lumps and it is ready to use.
+- WHISK very well to remove all lumps, and it is ready to use.

 How do you make buttermilk with sour cream?